rca(1) General Commands Manual rca(1)

 zerofill (or zf) toggles whether or not hex, octal, and

-binary integers will be left-padded out to the chosen word
+binary integers are left-padded out to the chosen word

 width with zeros.
 (Startup: disabled)